akashghimireOfficial/AI-Application_System_Final_Project/README.md

 ## Explanation of code (As asked by Professor)

 1. As Video action recognition is temporal event; we need sequences of images.
 So, for this project we sampled **20 sequences of images** for each video.
-The code for this can be found in
+The code for this can be found in  this [jupyter files](https://github.com/akashghimireOfficial/AI-Application_System_Final_Project/blob/master/src/create_training_datasets.ipynb).

 ## what is human action recognition ?